Paper 3: Rhetorical Analysis and Comparison

 2. Is there a sense that one author is more effective than another in making their case?

-Analysis 3 is a 600 minimum word comparative analysis of 2 articles on your topic of study for Research Paper 1.
-It provides an opportunity for you to synthesize and critically evaluate two points of view on your topic and, in addition, to promote your own.
-This analytical essay should briefly inform the audience about differing positions on the subject in the form of summary, identify and describe how the articles relate to one another, explore the authors’ effective or ineffective use of evidence and persuasive appeals and how they apply their evidence and appeals in support of their own critical thinking and positions.
-You need to synthesize your own position in this analysis so that it is distinct from the author’s you are examining and evaluating.
-This should provide you with a draft for the first research paper and space for combining other research from Analysis 1 and Analysis 2.
+Analysis 3 is a 600 minimum word comparative analysis of 2 articles on your topic of study for the final research paper.
+It provides an opportunity for you to synthesize and critically evaluate two points of view on the topic under debate This analytical essay should briefly inform the audience about the differing positions on the subject in the form of summary, identify and describe how the articles relate to one another, explore the authors’ effective or ineffective use of evidence and persuasive appeals and how they apply their evidence and appeals in support of their own critical thinking and positions.

-Another method of starting this essay is to begin with a generalization and then go directly to specifics, like: “Experts disagree on the significance or impacts of climate change.
+One method of starting this essay is to begin with a generalization and then go directly to specifics, like: “Experts disagree on the significance or impacts of climate change.
 Dr. John Remarkable and Professor Demonstrably Wrong come to different conclusions on the subject. . . ” And then you proceed with the summary and then the comparative analysis.

-This essay is another opportunity to demonstrate your learning in the Course and General Education Abilities:
+This essay is another opportunity to demonstrate your learning in the Course Abilities: